 We all took turns filling the monks’ bowls with rice, a gesture of protection for everyone involved.
 The monks then ate and continued to pray and chant.
 Typically, a Buddhist home blessing lasts about one and a half to two hours, including lunch.
 Afterward, one of the monks sprinkled holy water throughout the rooms and placed three dots on the main entrance of the home.
 I must admit, I would have a blessing just for the gold foiling alone, but it’s also meant to protect the house from any negativity.

 If you’re thinking about having your home blessed, it’s a great idea to start by researching local Buddhist centres or Indigenous groups in your local area.
-The costs involved will vary, therefor it’s also important to understand the proper etiquette and procedures before you begin.
+The costs involved will vary, therefore it’s also important to understand the proper cultural etiquette and procedures before you begin.

 Attending a Buddhist home blessing was a humbling experience for me, and I could definitely see and feel the positive energy it brought into the home.